casper-network/docs-archive/workflow/setup.rst

 1. A PEM encoded secret key
 2. A PEM encoded public key
-3. A hex-encoded string representation of the public key
+3. A hexadecimal-encoded string representation of the public key

 We recommend saving these files securely.